jlevere/obsidian-mcp-plugin/README.md

 - `obsidian-mcp-diff-edit-file`: Edit files using simplified udiff (see [below](#obsidian-mcp-diff-edit-file))
 - `obsidian-mcp-search-contents`: Fuzzy search across the contents of all files in your vault
 - `obsidian-mcp-search-filenames`: Fuzzy search across all file names in your vault
-- `obsidian-mcp-vault-tree`: Browse vault structure
+- `obsidian-mcp-list-files`: List files and directories in your vault with customizable depth and result limits
 - `obsidian-mcp-upsert-file`: Create or update files
 - `obsidian-mcp-rollback-edit`: Roll back the last edit to a markdown file (reverts the last change made by supported tools)